CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### The ugly and brilliant part of the code

 What happened behind the hood?
 Out of the yaml configuration, secrets were obfuscated with the specified hash key and converted into bytes.
-Therefore, we ended up with an array of UInt8 arrays.
+Therefore, it ended up with an array of UInt8 arrays.
 The first item in the bytes array is the hash key.
 The second item is the key for a secret, the third item contains the obfuscated secret, fourth is again the key and fifth is the value, and so forth.
 To get the de-obfuscated key just call the string(forKey key: String) function.
 It will iterate over the bytes array convert the bytes into a string and compare it with the given key.
 If the key was found the decrypt function will be called with a value on the next index.

-Since we have [[UInt8]] mixed with the hash, keys and obfuscated secrets it would take a significant amount of effort to reverse-engineer the binary and get the algorithm.
+Since we have [[UInt8]] mixed with the hash, keys and obfuscated secrets it would take a significant effort to reverse-engineer the binary and get the algorithm.
 Even to get the bytes array of arrays would take a significant effort.